milchoZaimov/RockPaperScissors/README.md

 # RockPaperScissors
-we will make a code for this known in all over the world game.
+we will make a code for this famous game.